 Be prepared to deal with some fallout, which may include resentment from the terminated employee’s peer allies or accusations that you broke up a great team.
 You might also hear plenty of grumbling from remaining staff members who must work harder or longer until the employee is replaced.
 You will undoubtedly need very thick skin, at least until the dust settles.

-Of course, you can avoid the stress and expense of employee terminations simply by making better hiring decisions.
-The mistake of taking on new employees without a firm grasp of their goals, strategies, work habits and overall personality can be costly.
+Of course, you can avoid employee terminations' stress and expense simply by making better hiring decisions.
+The mistake of taking on new employees without a firm grasp of their goals, strategies, work habits, and overall personality can be costly.
 Conversely, make sure your applicants understand your needs and expectations.
 Guessing is a game that should not be played by either prospective employers or prospective employees.

-Business professionals are always fine tuning their hiring practices.
-Interviews, resumes and personal recommendations are helpful, but problems like incompatibility with a workplace or conflicting business strategies may initially go unnoticed, then lead to intolerable frustration and stress on the job.
+Business professionals are always fine-tuning their hiring practices.
+Interviews, resumes, and personal recommendations are helpful.
+Still, problems like incompatibility with a workplace or conflicting business strategies may initially go unnoticed, then lead to intolerable frustration and stress on the job.

 Many managers turn to behavioral assessments to help determine job and workplace compatibility.
 These reports can red flag a candidate’s possible incompatibility with a job, a manager, and a specific workplace while pointing out ways to maximize that person’s potential.
-Managers also have the opportunity to learn more about their own work habits and use that to adjust to the needs of their team.
+Managers also have the opportunity to learn more about their own work habits and use that to adjust to their team's needs.